websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 ### Boolean

-Users enable or disable a radio button or switch, logging a `true` or `false` response to the displayed text.
+Users enable or disable a checkbox or switch, logging a `true` or `false` response to the displayed text.

 ![Boolean fields show users a single option, allowing them to select true or false in response.](./forms-field-types-reference/images/17.png)